TokenFormer: Rethinking Transformer Scaling with Tokenized Model Parameters: Future Work

 \section{Future Work}

-\textbf{Extending the Mixture-of-Experts Paradigm.} We interpret \ourmethod as an extreme instantiation of the Mixture of Experts (MoE) framework, where each key-value parameter pair functions as an individual expert.
+\textbf{Extending the Mixture-of-Experts Paradigm.} We interpret \ourmethod as an extreme instantiation of the Mixture of Experts (MoE) framework~\citep{fedus2022switch,zhu2024moe}, where each key-value parameter pair functions as an individual expert.
 This innovative MoE-like architecture has the potential to significantly reduce the computational costs associated with token-parameter interactions.
-Additionally, \ourmethod's adjustable computational load for token-token interactions complements the MoE feature, facilitating the development of more resource-effective foundational models.

 \textbf{Advancing Parameter-Efficient Tuning.} The scaling approach of \ourmethod, which involves integrating additional key-value parameter pairs, exemplifies a strategy for parameter-efficient tuning.
 When confronted with new tasks or datasets, the model can augment its pre-trained parameters by incorporating these new parameter tokens, thereby adapting to specific task requirements quickly.